 - In case of a new website, the safest and really fast way to migrate it to hosting is the manual one.

-- If you are using plug-in to migrate the website, do not forget to uninstall it after the migration process finishes.
+- If you are using plug-in to migrate the WordPress website and site files, do not forget to uninstall it after the migration process finishes.

 - CI/CD is a great solution for large projects under development, but is also the most complex one and requires significant effort to initially set it up.